Household Budget Scheme

 How much can I deduct?

-Rent deductions to a local authority: The amount deducted per week will be equal to your weekly rent payment agreed with your housing provider as long as the total payment is not greater than 25% of your weekly flat payment.
+Rent to a local authority: The amount deducted per week will be equal to your weekly rent payment agreed with your housing provider as long as the total payment is not greater than 25% of your weekly flat payment.

 Utilities: The minimum weekly payment to any utility is €5.